 |Figure 1: 2D Resistivity model of datum points (Wenner array)||Figure 2: 2D Resistivity arrays|

 A forward modeling subroutine is used to calculate the apparent resistivity values.
 The software is based on the smoothness-constrained least-squares method.
 It amortizes the bulk data into a series of horizontal and vertical rectangular blocks, with each block containing a number of records.
-Resistivity values for each block are then calculated to produce a resistivity pseudosection.
-The pseudosection is compared to the actual measurements for consistency.
+Models of the material's true resistivity are then generated, back calculated and compared to the amortized apparent measurements to produce a single consistent resistivity model.
 Topographic corrections are also applied to the profiles (Figure 3).

 |Figure 3: Model Resistivity 2D, cross valley profile||Figure 4: 2D Resistivity imaging system (measuring station)|

-2D Resistivity is particularly well suited for placer prospecting: Our profiles accurately represent the stratification of sediments (e.g. black muck-gravel-bedrock).
+2D Resistivity is particularly well suited for placer prospecting: Profiles accurately represent the stratification of sediment (e.g. black muck-gravel-bedrock).
 Targets for placers such as paleochannels, reefs and terraces in bedrock are identifiable.
 Permafrost and groundwater are also identifiable when present.

 We have mapped lateral and vertical extents of sand, gravel and clay deposits using 2D Resistivity.
 This has been utilized in planning and extending gravel/sand pits.
 The ability to identify clay layers can also be helpful in the search for groundwater.

-2D Resistivity is a suitable technique for mineral exploration: It locates veins/dikes, ore bodies, and kimberlite pipes.
+2D Resistivity is a suitable technique for mineral exploration: Veins/dikes/alteration zones, ore bodies, and kimberlite pipes can be identified.
 In combination with Induced Polarization rocks with similar resistivity but different mineral content can be differentiated.